Have Questions? We've got answers!

 Not all mentors are available for long-term mentoring commitments as this expectation is not a requirement for serving as a 1stGen@Iowa Mentor.

-The 1stGen@Iowa Mentor Network should not be utilized for emergencies or other highly sensitive needs.
-If you are a student experiencing an emergency or need immediate assistance, contact the Office of the Dean of Students.
+The 1stGen@Iowa Mentor Network should not be used for emergencies or other highly sensitive needs.
+If you are a student experiencing an emergency or need immediate assistance, click here to find help now.

 Information for Mentors

 Thank you for supporting first-generation students at the University of Iowa!
-Though this mentor network is not structured for formal programming, it is focused on first-generation undergraduate, graduate, and professional students who want to connect with UI faculty and staff who can help them on their college journey and serve in an informal mentoring capacity.
+Though this mentor network is not structured for formal programming (mentors are not formally matched with students), it is focused on first-gen undergraduate, graduate, and professional students who want to connect with current UI faculty and staff who can help them on their college journey and serve in an informal mentoring capacity.

 Who is eligible to serve as a 1stGen@Iowa mentor?